Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model

-for any $s,t\in \Scal$, where $\nu>0$ is the smoothness parameter, $\sigma^2>0$ is the variance parameter, and $\alpha>0$ is the inverse range (or length-scale) parameter, $\Kcal_{\nu}(\cdot)$ is the modified Bessel function of the second kind (\citet{Kre12}), and $\|\cdot\|$ is the Euclidean norm.
+for any $s,t\in \Scal$, where $\nu>0$ is the smoothness parameter, $\sigma^2>0$ is the variance (or partial sill) parameter, and $\alpha>0$ is the inverse range (or length-scale) parameter, $\Kcal_{\nu}(\cdot)$ is the modified Bessel function of the second kind (\citet{Kre12}), and $\|\cdot\|$ is the Euclidean norm.
 The Mat\'ern covariance function is popular in applications of spatial statistics and computer experiments because the smoothness parameter $\nu$ provides flexibility in controlling the smoothness of sample paths (\citet{Stein99a}).
-We assume that the observed data are $X_n=(X(s_1),\ldots,X(s_n))^\top$, the realization of $X$ on the sampling points $\Scal_n$, where for a positive integer $n$, $\Scal_n=\{s_1,\ldots,s_n\}$ is a sequence of distinct sampling points in the fixed domain $\Scal$.
-Parameter estimation and prediction of the Gaussian process $X$ (known as kriging) is based on the observed data $X_n$.
+The observed data from the model \eqref{eq:obs.model} are $Y_n=(Y(s_1),\ldots,Y(s_n))^\top$.
+Parameter estimation and prediction of $Y(\cdot)$ at a new spatial location (known as kriging) is based on $Y_n$.
 For simplicity, we call $\alpha$ the range parameter in the rest of the paper.

-In Bayesian inference on Gaussian process models, it is common practice to assign prior distributions on the parameters $(\sigma^2,\alpha)$ in the covariance function, and the prediction of $X(s^*)$ at a new location $s^*$ is based on the posterior distribution of $(\sigma^2,\alpha)$ (\citet{HanSte93}, \citet{DeO97}).
-There is abundant literature in Bayesian spatial statistics on speeding up the costly Gaussian process posterior computation for spatial datasets with a large sample size $n$ (\citet{Banetal08}, \citet{SanHua12}, \citet{Datetal16}, \citet{Guhetal17}, \citet{Heatonetal18}, etc.) However, there is a clear lack of theoretical understanding of the asymptotic properties of the Bayesian posterior distributions of covariance parameters $(\sigma^2,\alpha)$.
-This theory is important because in practice, the covariance parameters $(\sigma^2,\alpha)$ are usually drawn from their posterior using sampling algorithms such as Markov chain Monte Carlo.
-The asymptotic properties of the posterior of $(\sigma^2,\alpha)$ are crucial for justifying the performance of Bayesian prediction based on such randomly drawn covariance parameters $(\sigma^2,\alpha)$.
+In Bayesian inference on GP models (\citet{HanSte93}, \citet{DeO97}), it is common practice to assign prior distributions on the regression coefficient $\beta$ and the covariance parameters $(\sigma^2,\alpha)$, and the prediction of $Y(s^*)$ at a new location $s^*$ is based on the posterior distribution of $(\beta,\sigma^2,\alpha)$.
+There is abundant literature in Bayesian spatial statistics on speeding up the costly GP posterior computation for spatial datasets with a large sample size $n$ (\citet{Banetal08}, \citet{SanHua12}, \citet{Datetal16}, \citet{Guhetal17}, \citet{Heatonetal18}, etc.) However, there is a clear lack of theoretical understanding of the asymptotic properties of the Bayesian posterior distributions of covariance parameters $(\sigma^2,\alpha)$.
+This theory is important because in Bayesian inference, instead of taken as fixed values, the covariance parameters $(\sigma^2,\alpha)$ are randomly drawn from their posterior using sampling algorithms such as Markov chain Monte Carlo (MCMC), which eventually affect the posterior prediction performance of the GP model.